-- Analyse revenue over time by product, territory, salesperson or any other parameter.
+- Analyze revenue over time by product, territory, salesperson or any other parameter.

 And guess what?

-The schedules automatically shift whenever the opportunity close date moves.
+The schedules automatically shift whenever the close date of the opportunity moves.

 We’ve included a webinar recording at the foot of this post to show exactly how the app works.